Privacy Policy

 5.3 Customer’s own recipients

 Reports generated through the Services may be sent or shared by the customer to its own clients, regulators, insurers or others.
-We act on the customer’s instructions in delivering those reports; the customer is responsible for the contents of, and the recipients of, those reports.
+We act on the customer’s instructions in delivering those reports; the customer chooses the recipients and is responsible for the contents of, and the recipients of, those reports.

 5.4 Professional advisers